What is Hypothermia and How to Treat It

 - Those with other underlying illnesses such as hypothyroidism, stroke, trauma, severe arthritis or Parkinson's

-- People with impaired judgment due to alcohol or drugs
+- People under the influence of alcohol or drugs

 - People with mental illness